travigd/documentation/dotnet-api/connecting-to-a-server.md

 ## Creating a Connection

 The `EventStoreConnection` classes uses the static `Create` methods to create a new connection.
-All overloads <!-- TODO: What's an overload? --> allow you to optionally specify a name for the connection, which is returned when the connection raises events (see [Connection Events](#connection-events)).
+All overloads <!-- TODO: What's an overload?
+Methods with similar signatures, but different parameters. --> allow you to optionally specify a name for the connection, which is returned when the connection raises events (see [Connection Events](#connection-events)).

 <table>
     <thead>